-- ✓ Provide a "tour" of global buoy arrays: PIRATA, RAMA and TAO - ✓ Have clickable TAO buoy markers indicating service date - ✓ End with a link to the original publication
+- ✓ Provide a "tour" of global buoy arrays: PIRATA, RAMA and TAO - √ Have clickable TAO buoy markers indicating service date - ✓ End with a link to the original publication wind measurements from the TAO buoy array, Bull.
+Amer.

 Ricciardulli, L., Manaster, A. and Lindsley, R. (2025)